 Multiplexers correspond to conditional operators.
 Label the inputs 1 and 0 for true and false.

-Memories These function as look-up tables and correspond to HDL arrays.
-Use a rectangle with the input on the left and the output on the right.
+Memories These correspond to indexing an unpacked array.
+Use a rectangle with the index value as the input on the left and the indexed array value as the output on the right.